-Likewise, Hivos’ staff, management, policies and procedures represent the societies we serve and reflect the principles we stand for.
-From the highest governance body to project level, from our Supervisory Council to our partners, we are committed to anchoring gender equality, diversity and inclusion in our own organization and in the way we involve communities and other stakeholders.
-Our GEDI Strategy leads this process, and we hold ourselves accountable and report on our progress.
+We walk the talk by ensuring that our organizational culture and partnerships align with our GEDI vision.
+From the highest governance body to project level and our partners, we are committed to anchoring gender equality, diversity and inclusion in our own organization and in the way we involve communities and other stakeholders.
+Hivos’ GEDI Strategy leads this process, and we hold ourselves accountable and report on our progress.

 If you have questions or suggestions, you can reach out to Lucy Mung’ala, Hivos’ Gender Equality, Diversity and Inclusion Impact Lead.